Dyckman Street station (IRT Broadway–Seventh Avenue Line): Station layout

 The Dyckman Street station has two side platforms and two tracks.
+The station is served by the 1 at all times and is between 207th Street to the north and 191st Street to the south.
 The station is built into the base of a steep hill known as Fort George.
 The southern end of the station lies at the northern portal of the Washington Heights Mine Tunnel, which takes the IRT Broadway–Seventh Avenue Line through the bedrock of Manhattan.
 Here, the line maintains a level grade through the tunnel.
 The portal of the tunnel is an arch made of rusticated granite blocks, atop which is a keystone and a concrete parapet.
 There is a rectangular pediment with the inscription "Fort George 1776-1906", flanked by scrolls, atop the center of the arch.
 North of the station, the terrain of Upper Manhattan drops abruptly and the line becomes elevated to Van Cortlandt Park–242nd Street.

 The platforms are offset slightly: the southbound platform extends further to the north than the northbound platform.
 A center express track, which is currently unused in revenue service, forms just north of this station and runs nonstop to just south of 242nd Street.
 There used to be a spur track south of the station, but that was removed when the platforms were extended.